 Dengue fever is a viral infection transmitted to humans through the bites of infected female Aedes mosquitoes, primarily Aedes aegypti.
 These mosquitoes typically bite during the day, with peak biting periods in the early morning and late afternoon.
 When an infected mosquito bites a human, the dengue virus enters the bloodstream and replicates in the body's cells.

-The incubation period, or the time between the mosquito bite and the onset of symptoms, is typically 4-10 days.
-The disease is marked by a sudden onset of high fever.
+The incubation period, or the time between the mosquito bite and the onset of symptoms, is typically 4-10 days (Dengue and Severe Dengue, 2025).
+A sudden onset of high fever marks the onset of the disease.
 It is often accompanied by headache, eye pain, muscle and joint pain, nausea, vomiting, and skin rash.
 These symptoms usually last for 2-7 days, after which most people recover without complications.
 However, in some cases, the disease can progress to a severe form called dengue hemorrhagic fever, which can be life-threatening.

 In the initial stages, dengue fever can present non-specific symptoms similar to other viral illnesses.
 However, some of the characteristic early signs to watch out for include: